warproxxx/poly-maker/CRITICAL_ALGORITHMS_REFERENCE.md

 # Critical Algorithms Reference - Original Poly-Maker

-This document captures the exact algorithms, formulas, and logical conditions from the original poly-maker code to ensure no critical details are lost during the Nautilus integration.
+This document captures the exact algorithms, formulas, and logical conditions from the original poly-maker code.

 ## Core Pricing Algorithm